LinearAlgebra

 • default is false.

-• A: Destination matrix.
+• output: Destination matrix.

 • If omitted, it will be allocated automatically.